michael-m-robinson/Portfolio/README.md

 This is a project written in ASP.NET 7.
 The purpose of sharing this with the GitHub community is to show the code that I crafted.

-I originally built this project because I wanted to start a blog to chronical my coding Journy.
+I originally built this project because I wanted to start a blog to chronicle my coding journey.
 So I thought, if I am serious about coding, why not make my first major project a small custom CMS?
-I am constantly improving this work, so it should be no surprise if the way I write the code changes.
+I am constantly improving this work, so it should be no surprise if the codebase changes over time.

 # Features